samay-app/samay/README.md

 ### Setup

-Make a copy of the .env.local.example file to .env.local
+Make a copy of the .env.local.example file to .env.local and set the encryption variables.

 ### Run